 Requirements for the Degree of Doctor of Philosophy

-Although there is a three-year minimum residency requirement, four years of full-time graduate study are usually required for the PhD degree.
+There is a three-year minimum residency requirement, though five years of full-time graduate study are usually required for the PhD degree.
 Students are expected to carry four courses per term during residency, including required research courses and seminar series.
 In addition, students are required to register for and attend the Psychology Research Seminar (PSYC 316a) until they graduate.
 Students have the option of customizing their curriculum to meet the requirements of our Brain, Body, and Behavior training track.